Matholiver123/Matholiver123/README.md

 ### <div align="center">I’ve been starting my journey as a full-stack developer.
 I’m always excited to learn new things and build amazing projects.</div>

-Atualmente, sou iniciante e estou estudando Hyperledger, Kubernetes, desenvolvimento web (front-end, back-end, banco de dados) e mobile para aprimorar minhas habilidades em blockchain, tecnologias em nuvem e desenvolvimento full-stack.
+🔭 I’m currently a beginner, studying Hyperledger, Kubernetes, web development (front-end, back-end, database), and mobile to improve my skills in blockchain, cloud technologies, and full-stack development.

+❓ Ask me about anything related to the MERN stack, GraphQL, TypeScript, and other full-stack technologies!

+⚡ Fun fact: I use tabs over spaces because consistency is key! 😎

 <br/>